Styrle/Styrle/README.md

 - 🌱 I’m currently learning
 Sass & redux working on a variety of projects.
 - 💬 About me
 In my free time I enjoy playing video games and staying fit, often competing in strength sports such as powerlifting.
-I have also just completed my BSc in digital media, covering subjects around interaction design and full lifecycle development of web projects.
 - 📫 How to reach me
 Email: jserpis@hotmail.co.uk
 Instagram: <a href="https://www.instagram.com/joshua_serpis/" target="_blank">joshua_serpis</a>